The wall, looking down and to the right. Click to enlarge. Photo: Lou Jost/EcoMinga.

 To my untrained eye, the rocks in the upper third of the structure do seem too regular to be natural, but I am not a geologist.
 There do seem to be purposely-carved handholds and footholds on the wall (already noticed by Olivier Currat in his 1997 trip).
 There are also many Inca and pre-Inca artifacts in the immediate area, including finely made stone axe heads, and ceramic pottery.

 There is even what appears to be a stone Inca road, recently uncovered by my friends Robert and Daisy Kunstaetter about 2 km from the site.
-Note added later: they took me to it and it proved to be a recently-made stone road segment about 50 years old, built in conjunction with clandestine alcohol stills.
+[Note added later: Robert and Daisy took me to the road and it proved to be a recently-made stone road segment about 50 years old, built in conjunction with clandestine alcohol stills.]

 So is it man-made?
-Perhaps this is not an either-or question.
-Even if it were completely natural, I would think the Incas would be as impressed with it, and as puzzled by it, as we are today.
+It is certainly no pyramid, and the rocks are natural.
+But perhaps this is not an either-or question.
+Even though the wall is natural, I would think the Incas would be as impressed with it, and as puzzled by it, as we were.
 I can easily imagine they might treat it as a sacred site, or even a tourist attraction, perhaps thinking it was made by their ancestors, or by their gods.
-They might have carved handholds in it.
+They might very well have carved handholds in it.
 I did not look closely enough at these to make any judgement about them.
 In any case, its connection to the treasure legend is entirely speculative.

 EcoMinga’s Juan Pablo Reyes examines a cross-section of the wall.
 The stones are very thick.
 Photo:Lou Jost/EcoMinga.